Leda Atomica

-Leda Atomica is a 1949 painting by Salvador Dalí.
+Leda Atomica is an oil painting by Salvador Dalí, from 1949.
+It is exhibited in the Dalí Theatre and Museum in Figueres.

+Description

 The picture depicts Leda, the mythological queen of Sparta, with the swan.
-Leda is a frontal portrait of Dalí's wife, Gala, who is seated on a pedestal with a swan suspended behind and to her left.
+Leda is a nude frontal portrait of Dalí's wife, Gala, who is seated on a pedestal with a swan suspended behind and to her left.
 Different objects such as a book, a set square, two stepping stools and an egg float around the main figure.
-In the background on both sides, the rocks of Cap Norfeu (on the Costa Brava in Catalonia, between Roses and Cadaqués) define the location of the image.
+In the background on both sides, the rocks of Cap Norfeu (on the Costa Brava in Catalonia, between Roses and Cadaqués) define the location of the scene.

-The painting is exhibited in the Dalí Theatre and Museum in Figueres.

 Mythological background

 Leda was admired by Zeus, who seduced her in the guise of a swan on her wedding night when she slept with her husband Tyndareus.
 This double consummation of her marriage resulted in two eggs, each of them hatching twins: from the first egg Castor and Pollux, and from the second Clytemnestra and Helen.